legiongis/arches-extensions/README.md

 # Arches Dev Tools

-The purpose of this repository is to consolidate and streamline some custom utilities that I've been developing while I work on different Arches projects.
+The purpose of [this repository](https://github.com/legiongis/arches-dev-tools) is to consolidate and streamline some custom utilities that I've been developing while I work on different Arches projects.
 It is a work in progress.
 Hopefully, some of this content will eventually become part of core Arches.

-I'd love to collaborate if you see something here that could be better, or if you have ideas for other utilities that should be added.
-The only requirement is that the commands be generic, not implementation-specific.
-Feel free to open a [ticket](https://github.com/legiongis/arches-dev-tools/issues) or get in touch directly, adam@legiongis.com.

 # Installation